km-clay/shed/README.md

 # shed

 A Linux shell written in Rust.
-The name is a nod to both `sh` and `ed`.
+The name is a nod to the original Unix utilities `sh` and `ed`.
 It's a shell with a heavy emphasis on smooth line editing.

 <img width="506" height="407" alt="shed" src="https://github.com/user-attachments/assets/5333dd47-ae1b-45cd-8729-b623f586b10e" />